Jonathan D. Chang

 Research

-I am interested in machine learning, specifically reinforcement learning and representation learning, and its intersection with robotics.
-I am particularly interested in studying how to leverage expert demonstrations and learned feature representations for scalable reinforcement learning for robotic manipulation.
+I am interested in machine learning, specifically imitation learning and reinforcement learning, and its intersection with generative models.
+I am particularly interested in studying how to leverage expert demonstrations and learned feature representations for scalable, efficient reinforcement learning.
+Recently, I have been invested in investigating imitation learning and reinforcement learning for Large Language Models, improving sample efficiency, reducing reward hacking, and developing improved RLHF algorithms.

 arXiv